-Today's faux fur is usually excellent quality.
-Moreover, real fur is so often shorn or coloured for use in the fashion industry, which makes the differentiation between real and fake difficult.
-The origin of fur trimming is seldom declared at all.
+Today's faux fur is usually excellent quality and real fur is often shorn or coloured for use in the fashion industry.
+Both make it difficult to tell the difference between real and fake fur.
 While price used to clearly indicate the difference between real and faux fur, it is no longer decisive by itself.
-Items decorated with real fur and other fur accessories can be purchased from 10 euros upwards.
-But here are a few tips that can help you to reliably identify real fur.
+Sometimes garment labels specify if real or artificial fur was used for a product, but the origin of fur trimming is seldom declared at all.
+Nowadays, fur accessories or items decorated with real fur can be purchased from 10 euros upwards.

 - The underwool test: